softsoundd/MedgeNet/README.md

 Support for custom maps or additional behaviour is currently out of scope.

-## Running MedgeNet
+## Using MedgeNet

 1. Start `MedgeNetLauncher.exe` as Administrator.
 2. Select a local or custom server in the launcher.
-The [release builds](https://github.com/softsoundd/MedgeNet/releases) in this repo are already configured to connect to the "main" MedgeNet server (associated with the [Medge Discord community](https://discord.gg/3tbaHJg)) which includes [speedrun.com](https://www.speedrun.com/me) level runs in the in-game leaderboards.
+The [release builds](https://github.com/softsoundd/MedgeNet/releases) in this repo are pre-configured to connect to the "main" MedgeNet server (associated with the [Medge Discord community](https://discord.gg/3tbaHJg)) which includes [speedrun.com](https://www.speedrun.com/me) level runs in the in-game leaderboards.
     - Alternatively, start the MedgeNet server if running your own instance.